nbarbettini/little-aspnetcore-book/chapters/add-external-packages/README.md

 To add it to your project, run this command in the terminal:

 ```
-dotnet add package Humanizer.Core
+dotnet add package Humanizer
 ```

-If you peek at the `AspNetCoreTodo.csproj` project file, you'll see a new `PackageReference` line that references `Humanizer.Core`.
+If you peek at the `AspNetCoreTodo.csproj` project file, you'll see a new `PackageReference` line that references `Humanizer`.

 ## Use Humanizer in the view